 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a paperback edition that was published by Gallery Books on April 16, 2013 in paperback and has 345 pages.
+This erotic romance is a paperback edition that was published by Gallery Books on April 16, 2013 and has 345 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Beautiful Bastard, Beautiful Player, Sweet Filthy Boy, Dating You / Hating You